 Canada manufactures and exports very little steel.
 Steel manufactured in Canada is manufactured under the direction of global organizations.
 Canada sold its steel industry Hudsons Bay, Petro Canada, Tim Hortons and manufacturing companies like Dafasco years ago.
-The Steel products that Canada exports comprise steel made and priced by China, the world’s foremost maker and … More Canada’s Steel Industry
+The Steel products that Canada exports comprise steel made and priced by China, the world’s foremost maker and marketer of steel.

 All the blubbering I’ve been hearing in Canada about tariffs being imposed on Canada’s steel and aluminum: steel and aluminum that is either imported into Canada or made in Canadian plants controlled by global entities reminds me that Canada is a media construct in the global media marketplace.